Energy credit explained

 A good place to start is looking at how monthly payments vary across the year for direct debit customers.

-Around May, your balance will generally be at its lowest.
-Before the summer, it's pretty normal to accrue up to two months' of debt from higher winter payments.
+Your balance will generally be at its lowest around May following higher winter payments.
 This will even out again when the weather gets warmer and you use less energy.

 If you see a substantial amount of credit in your account before the start of summer, you might have more than you need, so it could be worth requesting a refund.

-Around November, we'd expect your balance to be at its highest.
-This shouldn't need to be much more than two and a half months' worth of energy credit in your account.
-If you have more than that, it might be worth refunding some of it.
+On the whole, you should only need up to two and a half months' energy credit in your account.
+If you have more than that, it might be worth refunding some.
+Check your balance forecast, or call us if you're unsure.

 This a rule of thumb: the reality is more complex.
 Your balance will depend on the time of year you switched, your consumption, and energy prices.